nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [Jump to top](#fluffle-user-guide)

 #### Generating a random bunny idea: `random bunny`
-The app will pick a random bunny from your list of plot bunnies for you to work on.
+The app can pick a random bunny from your list of plot bunnies for you to work on.

 Format: `random bunny`

 Example usages: